tobiaslabs/hunch/.changeset/lucky-pots-reply.md

 "hunch": patch
 ---

-The metadata normalization function can be asynchronously called.
+The metadata normalization function can be asynchronously called, and is called with an object containing the metadata and blocks list.